zikula/DynamicFormBundle/README.md

 The `DynamicFormBundle` offers helpers for handling dynamic form fields (forms built from definitions stored in the database).
 This can be helpful for several applications where a site admin (not the developer) needs to configure the fields of a form, like contact forms, surveys or exams.
-For example, a user profile manager could use this functionality to handle definition and management of user profile data.

-Example Use cases:
+Example use cases:
  - Form builder
  - Survey/questionnaire/exam
  - Profile/contact
  - Employment applications
  - etc.

 Installation
 ============